trail.cam

 How to Photograph Birds in Flight: Shutter Speed, Autofocus, and Field Technique

-How to photograph birds in flight: real shutter speeds by bird size, the autofocus modes that work, and the field technique that g
+How to photograph birds in flight: real shutter speeds by bird size, the autofocus modes that work, and the field technique that gets sharp keepers.

 What Animal Is Screaming at Night?
 A Field Guide to the Sounds in Your Backyard